chrisburnell/chrisburnell.com/_posts/2013-08-29-viewport-woes.md

 It used to be the case that 72<abbr title="dots-per-inch">dpi</abbr> was the standard resolution for computer screens (or sometimes 96), and most computers displayed at this resolution; however, since the advent and massive popularity of mobile phones and tablet devices, there really is no standard resolution anymore.
 Many seem to follow the direction Apple take, likely due to the popularity of their devices, and cater to the resolution of the iPhone, *retina* iPhone, iPad, *retina* iPad, etc. While the resolutions Apple chooses are linear and make sense, it would be a mistake to turn a blind eye to the enormous variation found on Android, Blackberry, etc. devices.
 The size of the screen and the resolution vary from device to device without any pattern and some mobile devices even have DPI values as high as 300 today.
 You will have to assess the range you’re catering to and find a middle ground to deliver a fast and crisp experience for your users. as the various companies producing them feel no need to collaborate and try to reach a standard for this, and I don’t think it’s necessary either.

-This brings me to my point&mdash;that mobile and tablet browsers, though solid, are still new, and we need to tread carefully in our endeavours to cater to as many devices as makes sense for the project.
+This brings me to my point—that mobile and tablet browsers, though solid, are still new, and we need to tread carefully in our endeavours to cater to as many devices as makes sense for the project.
 We need to avoid being overly granular and bloating or detracting from the experience and code due to oversights on our part.
 It’s one thing to use an SVG for your logo; the method of fallback for non-supporting browsers is simple and works as we need it to across the various browsers, old and new.

-### So what makes all this responsive, different-sized crap work?
+### So what makes all this responsive magic work?

 It’s the <code><meta name="viewport"></code> tag.
 This is what defines some key variables for the browser to follow when rendering the HTML and CSS for the page.
 These key variables are as follows, but not limited to: